-- Short and long term fostering placements
+- Short- and long-term fostering placements, including Connected Persons (once approved)

 - Bridging and respite care placements

 - Parent and child placements

 - Sibling group placements

 - Emergency placements

-- Unaccompanied minors placements
+- Unaccompanied minor's placements

-- Disability placements
+- Children with Disability placements

-- Staying Put placements
+- Staying Put arrangements

 Permanent fostering

 The service offers advice and support on permanency issues within fostering placements and visit children and Carers to explain the different permanency processes.
 Permanent fostering placements are sought for children we are family finding for and are matched internally before proceeding to Foster Panel and ADM for approval of this match.